signaldust/bunny-jit/README.md

 ## Instructions?

 To generate instructions, you call the instruction methods on `bjit::Proc`.
+When done, call `Proc::opt()` and to generate code call `Proc::compile()`.
+Compile always does one pass of DCE, but otherwise optimization is optional.

 Most instructions take their parameters as SSA values.
 The exceptions are `lci`/`lcf` which take immediate constants and jump-labels which should be